HenryLi-0/raven/BOM.md

 # BOM
 *The Bill of Materials for x1 unit of Raven!*

 Note: For this list, the prices are as of July 2025.
 Depending on certain actions on certain people, this may fluctuate over the next couple months/years.
-Additionally, the price listed will be the one of the **ABSOLUTE WORST** case scenario, for instance, a coupon or deal not going through.
-Therefore, the total price listed is likely higher than the amount it actually costs.
-To see how much it actually cost (shipping and tax included), look out for `updatelogs` during construction time!
-Things will be grouped up by source and bolded with the sum of all the prices under group.
-Stuff in italics are added up in the bolded prices, so don't count it twice!
+Current calculations have shipping and tax included, but if you want to see how much everything actual ended up costing me (as in, trying to use all the deals), look out for `updatelogs` during construction time!
+Below, things are grouped up by source and bolded with the sum of all the prices under group.
+Stuff in italics are added up in the bolded prices, so don't count them twice!

 ## Structure
 *structural bits*